-Search results appearing above organic search results labelled as “sponsored.”
+Search results appearing above organic search results labeled as “sponsored.”
 They are paid for by site owners who bid on certain keywords so their listings will appear at the top of the page whenever a user submits a search with those keywords.

-A 2011 update to Google’s ranking algorithm that aimed to determine the quality of a website and use it as a ranking criteria, with high-quality sites ranking higher than low-quality sites.
+A 2011 update to Google’s ranking algorithm that aimed to determine the quality of a website and use it as a ranking criterion, with high-quality sites ranking higher than low-quality sites.
 Prior to this the main ranking criteria was keywords and keyword density.

 A a refinement of Google’s Panda algorithm.
 Penguin’s purpose was to lower the ranking of sites that attempt to artificially inflate their ranking by manipulating the number of links pointing to a page.

 Programs or bits of code that extend and add to the functionality that already exists in WordPress.

 A subscription service that provides users with new content from a particular website.

 The practice of promoting a website by increasing its visibility to search engines through paid search ads.